 Know your script

 One of the most important things you can do to achieve skills in brush lettering is become confident at script lettering first.
 You don’t need to be a master at it, just comfortable at joining letters fluently.
 Script writing, sometimes also known as cursive is joined up writing.
 Most script writing is often written at an angle.
-You can draw out guides on a piece of paper to practice on or you can get my FREE printable script practice guides to save you time.
+You can draw out guides on a piece of paper to practice on, or by joining my Newsletter you can get my FREE printable script practice guides to save you time.

 Scott provides some great steps for learning the basics of scripts.

 In this tutorial you’re going to learn the basics of informal (also known as casual) and formal script lettering.
 By the end, you will have a grasp of stroke weights, contrast, kerning, flourishing, speed, angle, and other techniques that are used to develop script lettering. – Scott Biersack / Tuts+